apptainer/apptainer-admindocs/configfiles.rst

 Insecure (HTTP) Endpoints
 -------------------------

-From {Singularity} 3.9, if you are using a endpoint that exposes its service discovery file over an insecure HTTP connection only, it can be added by specifying the ``--insecure`` flag:
+From {Project} 3.9, if you are using a endpoint that exposes its service discovery file over an insecure HTTP connection only, it can be added by specifying the ``--insecure`` flag: